eGain/egain-android-messaging/eG-sample-messaging/readme.md

 |message|	String|	Text message sent by customer|
 |email|	String|	Email ID of customer|

-#### Responses
+#### Responses - Send Message
 The above mentioned responses are synchronous to the `sendMessage` call.

-When the first message is sent, the following message will be received:
+When the first message is sent, the following message is received:
 ```java
 {
     "eGainMessage":"{